bTayFla/PtTracker/README.md

 <h1>Running PtTracker (Other)</h1>

-Point your webserver to your ProfitTrailer folder.
+Configure your webserver to use your ProfitTrailer folder as root directory.
 Access with: http://localhost/PtTracker.html

 <h1>Purchasing</h1>
 1. Message me on Discord or Telegram.
 I will reply with the payment address.<br>